BeaconCMS/beacon/guides/recipes/add-custom-page-fields.md

 }
 ```

-You can make use of that field to filter pages or display that extra information on the page template.
+You can make use of this field to filter pages on the backend or display that extra information in the page template!